SwagOtaku/plugin.video.kaito/README.md

 - Artwork: Need Fanart TV in order to cover more clear logos for anime titles and anime fanart.

-**_Optional_**:

-- Ratings: We need star ratings like Tmdb Helper addon has.
-- Ratings: We need trakt ratings in episodes.

 ## Help needed with maintaining

 I am very clueless on this project currently cause this addon was made by SwagOtaku who has done a very great job creating this addon.
 Be aware that this is a community driven project, so feel free to submit PR's yourself to improve the code and/or help others with support on the issues etc. If you're willing to really participate in the development, please contact me so I can give you write access to the repo.
 I will do my best to maintain the project for SwagOtaku.
 Thanks for understanding!